napari/napari/docs/guides/event_loop.md

 SETTINGS.application.ipy_interactive = False
 ```

-But then you will have to start the program yourself as described [below](#in-a-script).
+... but then you will have to start the program yourself as described [below](#in-a-script).
 ````

 ### In a script

 Outside of IPython, you must tell napari when to "start the program" using